Little Bear (Cree): Return to the United States

 In 1895, Little Bear and his band joined the Montana Wildest West Show as performers.
 It was a calculated gamble.
 Little Bear sought assurances that the show would travel to Washington, D.C., where he hoped to gain an audience with President Grover Cleveland and plead his people's case for a reservation.
 He feared that he and his people might end up stranded far from home.
 After much deliberation, Little Bear signed a six-month contract, and the Crees went on a six-week tour with the show through twenty-three cities, ending in Bellevue, Kentucky.
-As Little Bear feared, the show went bankrupt, and the Crees were stranded.
+As Little Bear feared, the show went bankrupt, and Little Bear's people were stranded.
 Unable to travel to Washington D.C., Little Bear settled for an audience with Secretary of War Daniel S. Lamont at Fort Thomas, Kentucky.
-En route to the fort, the Crees camped along the Ohio River at Taylor's Bottom, where a crowd of local citizens led by the mayor threatened them with jail if they did not leave the state.
+En route to the fort, Little Bear's people camped along the Ohio River at Taylor's Bottom, where a crowd of local citizens led by the mayor threatened them with jail if they did not leave the state.
 The sheriff escorted them to the fort, where the commanding officer at first refused to let them camp.
 Finally, Little Bear received permission to camp for one night, and the next morning, he spoke to Secretary of War Lamont through an interpreter.
 Lamont refused to take any action, either to help or to detain the Crees, claiming that the war department had nothing to do with their predicament.

 Little Bear and his people retraced their steps to Cincinnati, where they signed a contract with the Cincinnati Zoological Gardens.
 The zoo paid them to camp on its grounds as an exhibit.
-Little Bear declined an offer for his people to stay at the zoo permanently, and by mid-July, the Crees had earned enough money to travel by train back to Montana.
+Little Bear declined an offer for his people to stay at the zoo permanently.
+By mid-July, they had earned enough money to travel by train back to Montana.

 Deportation

 In 1896, the United States deported Little Bear, Lucky Man and hundreds of other landless Cree and Ojibwas of Montana back to Canada.
 Little Bear and Lucky Man feared the death penalty for their participation in the attacks at Frog Lake.
 When they arrived in Canada, they were apprehended.
 One account has it they stood trial for their part in the massacre and were acquitted of the charges, while another says no charges were laid against Little Bear as the magistrate said the evidence did not deem charges.
-(It is noticeable that Little Bear is listed among the eight Natives hanged on November 27, 1885, at Battleford, so perhaps the government did not want the confusion, or mistaken identity to come out in public.)
+(A Native by the name of Little Bear (Apaschiskoos) is listed among the eight Natives hanged on November 27, 1885, at Battleford.
+This may indicate that the government in fact hanged the wrong man for Little Bear's actions that day.)

 Little Bear settled in Canada perhaps at Onion Lake and in 1898 travelled, with John McDougall, to Ottawa to complain of the treatment of his people by the government.